cse5462/lab-2/Design_Client.md

 At a high level, the client application attempts to validate and extract the arguments passed to the application.
 It then attempts to validate the file and create the server endpoint.
 If everything was successful, the client then attempts to establish a connection to the server.
-If a connection is able to be established the client transfers the specified file to the server and closes the connection.
+If a connection is able to be established, the client transfers the specified file to the server and closes the connection.
+If an error occurs before the connection is established, the program terminates and prints appropriate error messages, otherwise an error message is printed and the connection is terminated.
 ```C
 int main(int argc, char *argv[]) {
     /* check that the arg count is correct */